November 21, 2024

 Arizona led the nation for new solar-and-storage hybrids in 2023, with 16 plants coming online.

 In addition to solar and storage, the LBNL report includes a long list of other types of hybrid plants in operation, including wind and storage (19 projects), fossil fuels and storage (28), nuclear and fossil (four), and geothermal and solar (seven).
-Hydropower paired with biomass, fossil fuels or storage is also on the list, as are triple combinations such as wind, solar and storage, and geothermal, PV and concentrated solar power.
+Hydropower paired with biomass, fossil fuels or storage also is on the list, as are triple combinations such as wind, solar and storage, and geothermal, PV and concentrated solar power.

 Hybrid Synergies